mochi/mochikit/doc/rst/MochiKit/DragAndDrop.rst

     ``handle (false)``:
         Option for giving the element where starting the drag.
-By default it's the element itself, but you can either put a class of a subelement or even the id of another element as handle
+By default it's the element itself, but you can either put a class of a subelement or the id of another element as handle.

     ``starteffect (MochiKit.Visual.Opacity)``:
         Function called once the drag has begun, taking the dragged element as